-We have a couple of local pharmacies in the village for basic illness treatment, however for anything serious, staff will drive volunteers to one of three international, 24-hour clinics in Vientiane.
+Pharmacies are numerous and accessible for basic illness treatment, however for anything serious, staff will drive volunteers to one of three international, 24-hour clinics in Vientiane.
 These clinics have experienced foreign doctors who speak English or French, provide pathology, x-ray, ultrasound and many other services.
 For serious medical emergencies or surgery, volunteers will be taken into Thailand from the border bridge in Vientiane, as the services provided in Thailand are more comprehensive.
 Ensure your insurance policy covers travel over borders for medical emergencies.